NickBell123/ginning-soul-design/README.md

 ## Credits

 ### Content
-Lorem Ipsum text was used in the About me page (mission statement) to give an idea of what the designer might want to do or could lay things out.
+Lorem Ipsum text was used in the about me page (mission statement) to give an idea of what the designer might want to do or could lay things out.

-I also used it as an exmape for product infomation an the modals used in the gallary page.
+I also used it as an exmaple for product infomation and the modals used in the gallary page.

 This was due to a lack of knowledge of product info and lack of time.

 ### Media

 - The photos used in this site were obtained from form the designer.

-- The Youtube clip is curtosey of
+- The video clip is courtesy of scaffoal on YouTube.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the designer (who is my wife).
+I hope to use a form of this site in the future and take it live for her.